mesosphere/dcos-commons/docs/pages/faq.md

 #### __What is the DC/OS SDK?__

-  The DC/OS SDK is a collection of tools, libraries, and documentation for integrating stateful services with DC/OS.
+  The DC/OS SDK is a collection of tools, libraries, and documentation for integrating services with DC/OS.

 #### __When should I use the DC/OS SDK?__

-  Independent software vendors (ISVs) interested in offering production-grade stateful services for DC/OS should use the SDK.
+  Independent software vendors (ISVs) interested in offering production-grade services for DC/OS should use the SDK.

 #### __How can I get commercial support for the DC/OS SDK?__